duncsand/SwiftyWCO/README.md

    `enrichedContext` - the Conversation Context object,

-   `enrichedMsg` - the text of the incoming message from the user.

 Make sure to call `completionHandler(responseJSON)` after your work in order that the SwiftyWCO controller might continue with its good work and process the message through Watson Conversation.

 ## Post-process the output of Watson Conversation